Next best thing to having 2 heads

 3. There is no way to stretch one application all the way across both monitors.
 This is really awesome if you have a long Excel spreadsheet that requires a lot of scrolling.
 If you can stretch the app across two or three monitors, you can see two to three times as many columns!

 In order to overcome these limitations, you need to use third party multi-monitor management software.
-There are really only two worth mentioning, but they are not free.
-I will also mention one free app that has a small subset of the features in the commercial programs.
+There are really a couple worth mentioning, some of which are free.
+The commercial apps have more features and may be worth the cost, depending on your needs.

-UltraMon is probably the best utility for multi-monitor system because it has the most features.
-Unfortunately, it costs $40.
+UltraMon is also a good utility for multi-monitor systems, but it’s not as feature rich as the others I mentioned above.
+Also, it costs $40.
 However, what you get is this:

 - Ability to quickly move windows or maximize windows across the desktop